ubnetdef/website/content/courses/syssec.md

 ## Competition Participation
 All students are required to participate fully in at least two cybersecurity competitions, one of which should be a UB Lockdown competition as either a competitor or competition organizer.
 Various competition opportunities will be announced throughout the semester.

-## Weekly Lab Assignments
+## Weekly Lab
-Your homework each week will be a lab based on the topics in the [class schedule](#class-schedule).
-Each assignment consists of two parts: System State and your Report.
+Your lab each week will be based on the topics in the [class schedule](#class-schedule).
+Each lab consists of two parts: System State and your Report.
 If you do not submit a report that portion of your lab will be a 0, however your system state will be graded regardless of your report status.
 Unless otherwise specified, they will be released and submitted at [ublearns.buffalo.edu](https://ublearns.buffalo.edu).

 ## Remediation Policy
-Assignments are due before lecture each week.
+Labs are due before lecture each week.
 This class does not offer a late policy, however we offer two opportunities for remediation as listed in the [class schedule](#class-schedule).
-This comes with a stipulation however, you may only regain points lost on the report section of your assignment and you may only remediate one assignment per opportunity (for a total of 2).
-For example: you complete your week 3 homework, earning a 20 out of 40 for your system state and a 15 out of 60 for your report.
+This comes with a stipulation however, you may only regain points lost on the report section of your lab and you may only remediate one lab per opportunity (for a total of 2).
+For example: you complete your week 3 lab, earning a 20 out of 40 for your system state and a 15 out of 60 for your report.
 During remedation week you may resubmit your report with all the suggested changes earning a 60 out of 60.
-Your new assignment grade will be an 80 out of 100.
+Your new lab grade will be an 80 out of 100.

 ## Final Project
 An individual final project will be assigned at the end of the semester, which will require you to apply all the material covered during the semester.
 This will involve deploying, configuring, securing and assessing a small-scale enterprise network of Linux and Windows systems.